 If you are not daring enough to travel by yourself, how about going to visit that single friend who lives in Rome or Wisconsin?
 Or, how about that divorced friend in Ojai, who constantly kept inviting you to visit.
-You’ve always thought that she was too much of a hippy to visit with your family.
-Now, you are free to visit her, go and explore some hot springs, hike, go horseback riding, or to yoga classes with her.
-Maybe she will show you some cool herbs.
+You’ve always thought that they were too much of a hippy to visit with your family.
+Now, you are free to visit your firneds, go and explore some hot springs, hike, go horseback riding, or to yoga classes with them.
+Maybe they will show you some cool herbs.
 You could indulge in self-care that you’ve always neglected.
 Maybe that’s exactly what you need.

 Does your family live overseas or across the country?
 They would probably be delighted to have you visit.
 You can spend some time with them and allow them to nurture you.
 Pick some of your family members that are compassionate and who understand your grief, perhaps someone who will not pry too much but just be there with you.
 It may be very healing to cry on someone’s shoulder.
 They are the people who know your values, which can help you regain some of that confidence.
 You can also meet with your siblings or old school friends and go down memory lane of all dorky, cute moments from your childhood.

 Are you ready for something daring?
 How about taking a trip by yourself to a completely new place?
 This may be a good idea if you are not feeling too vulnerable and if you’ve been pondering about it before.
-This may be a perfect time for you to do it.
+Being newly divorced may be a perfect time for you to do it.
 Let your ex be with the kids.
-He may be surprised that you are not going to fight him on this (who will spend more time with the kids during the holidays).
+They may be surprised that you are not going to fight them on this (who will spend more time with the kids during the holidays).
 After all, there are so many upcoming weekends that you can spend with the kids.

 Meanwhile, you can finally explore how it is to be all by yourself in a completely new environment.
 What can you lose?
 In the worst-case scenario, you can feel lonely and sad.
 You can sit on the first plane and come back.
 On the other hand, you may find that you enjoy exploring new places, new people, and how you relate to it all.